JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 ### prepareSandbox
 {#tasks-preparesandbox}

-Prepares sandbox directory with installed plugin and its dependencies.
+Prepares the sandbox directory with the installed plugin and its dependencies.

 #### pluginName